 As it pertains to Saturday afternoon against North Carolina, there really was nothing that shocked me in that game.
 Minnesota’s defense played like one of the better units in the country, but Drake Maye played like one of the best QBs in the country.
 The Gophers relied on the defense to bail them out of the game and make plays, ultimately costing them in the end.
 They played like a P.J.
 Fleck-led Gophers team, solid defense + solid running game and a struggling QB that limits your offensive potential — same team different personnel.

-Anyone that has watched him play can quickly see that the skill is certainly there and much different that past Gophers’ QBs, and every Gophers fan obviously wants him to succeed, but he simply has not done it consistently.
+Anyone who has watched him play can quickly see that the skill is certainly there and much different than past Gophers’ QBs, and every Gophers fan obviously wants him to succeed, but he simply has not done it consistently.
 Being that you’re still 2-1 and every preseason expectation is in front of you, I believe the Gophers should not have a QB change… yet.

 With two new WRs from the transfer portal, an All-Conference TE, a 7th-year veteran WR and a potential NFL option with Daniel Jackson, to go along with a new offensive system, everything has been put in place for Athan to succeed.
-The fans want him to succeed, the coaches want him to succeed and his teammates want him to suceed.
-Like I said, I believe this two game stretch of Northwestern and Louisiana will be good for Athan to settle in, but it’s time stop talking about it and to do it now.
+The fans want him to succeed, the coaches want him to succeed and his teammates want him to succeed.
+Like I said, I believe this two-game stretch of Northwestern and Louisiana will be good for Athan to settle in, but it’s time to stop talking about it and do it now.